soto-nicole/sem-coursework/use-cases/use-case-1.md

 - We know the area we want to limit population data to:
   - Global: All countries in the world
   - Specific continent
-  - Specific region within a continent.
+  - Specific region within a continent
 - Database contains current world population numbers, including for continents and regions.
 - The system has the functionality to sort countries based on their population sizes (largest to smallest)